Darnell Nurse

-Darnell Nurse (born February 4, 1995) is a Canadian professional ice hockey defenceman and alternate captain for the Edmonton Oilers of the National Hockey League (NHL).
-Nurse was selected by the Oilers seventh overall in the 2013 NHL entry draft.
+Darnell Nurse (born February 4, 1995) is a Canadian professional ice hockey player who is a defenceman for the San Jose Sharks of the National Hockey League (NHL).
+Nurse was selected by the Edmonton Oilers seventh overall in the 2013 NHL entry draft.

 Early life

 Nurse was born on February 4, 1995, in Hamilton, Ontario.
 Both of his parents were athletes in their youth: his father Richard Nurse played as a wide receiver for the Hamilton Tiger-Cats of the Canadian Football League, while his mother Cathy was a university basketball player for the McMaster Marauders.
-As a child, Nurse played football, basketball, lacrosse, and ice hockey, but by high school, he was only playing the last.
+As a child, Nurse played football, basketball, lacrosse, and hockey, but by high school, he was only playing the last.
 His father was worried that Nurse would suffer an injury playing football, while he was, in his own words, "just no good" at basketball.

 Standing at nearly 6 ft 4 in and weighing 176 lbs by the age of 15, Nurse established himself quickly as a strong, physically assertive defenceman for the Don Mills Flyers minor ice hockey team.